abisliouk/IE678-DeepLearning-Assignments/README.md

 Assignments have been done by pair of students @[Artem Bisliouk](https://github.com/abisliouk) and @[Nico Ramin](https://github.com/NicoRamin)

-## 1st Assignment
+## 1st Assignment.
+FNNs

 In this assignment, feedforward networks in PyTorch were explored.

+### Research area
+FNN, MLP, Logistic Regression, Scipy’s BFGS optimizer, ReLU, Backpropagation.

 ### Tasks
 - **Implement an MLP**.